RAAC’s Board 2017

 Sallie Morgan is RAAC’s Treasurer, chairs the Community Theatre Committee, and organizes the Soup & Soul series.
 She and her husband Tod were founding members of RAAC in 1982.
 Sallie has been a teacher, legislative assistant, consultant, and community support director.
 She is the executive director of the Mental Health Association of Fauquier County, chairs the region’s Aging Together Board, and also serves on the board of the Fauquier/Rappahannock Free Clinic.
 She loves theater, sings with Bel Canto, walks on her mountain, plays an occasional game of tennis.

-Nancy Raines is Vice President of the RAAC Board.
+Nancy Raines is Vice President of the RAAC Board and she chairs the Membership Committee.
 She and her husband, Dick, have split their time between their homes in Castleton and Arlington for the past 32 years.
 Nancy is now retired from her career as a lawyer, which she spent at the Department of Justice, the Environmental Protection Agency, and private practice.
 Now she focuses on running the Theatre at Washington, VA (with the help of her husband who is not retired and thus works way harder than he should), supporting the Art Tour committee, and enjoying the pleasures of country life with her husband and their dog, Bailey.

 Nedra Smith is on RAAC’s Art Tour and Mitchell Fund Committees.
 Nedra and her husband Hugh have owned a home in Rappahannock since 2004.
 After a 22 year career as an Art Director/Graphic Artist in Washington DC, Nedra and Hugh moved to Destin, Florida where they have owned and operated a retail business since 1994.
 Nedra is also an artist and works from a studio located here in the county.
 An avid plein-air painter and traveler, she documents the experiences on canvas.
 Although she grew up in Nebraska, her love of Rappahannock is rooted from ancestors who settled in the area in the 1600’s.

 Barbara Wall and her husband Chris have been weekenders in Rappahannock County since 2006.
-Barbara joined the RAAC board in 2011 and currently chairs the Membership Committee along with providing legal advice to the Board.
+Barbara joined the RAAC board in 2011 and provides legal advice to the Board.
 She also sits on the board of the Castleton Festival.
 When not in Rappahannock, Barbara spends her time as Senior Vice President and Chief Legal Officer of the news and information company Gannett Co., Inc.

 Heather Wicke chairs the annual Art Tour.
 She and her husband Bob Hurley have been weekenders for nine years and now spend more and more time in Rappahannock as their family and career obligations lessen.
 Heather has a PhD in Natural Resources and spent her career with various organizations including the US Senate Environment Committee, Environmental Law Institute, Piedmont Environmental Council, and National Wildlife Federation.
 She and Bob have two daughters working in environment-related policy jobs in DC.
 Heather is also a painter and is now moving into mixed media abstract painting.